Casual Members Instructions to sign up in Eventor

 -

-Marking your map / drawing your course on the map - the vast majority of events now have pre-printed maps.
+Marking your map / drawing your course on the map - the majority of events now have pre-printed maps.

 - A couple of map symbols have changed (eg. termite mounds) and some control descriptions have been updated.